frankheat/offsecnotes/Android/Application security/deep link misconfiguration.md

 Web links are deep links that use the HTTP and HTTPS schemes.

 **Note**: On Android 12 and higher, clicking a web link (not an Android App Link) opens it in a web browser.
-On earlier Android versions, users may see a disambiguation dialog if multiple apps can handle the web link.&#x20;
+On earlier Android versions, users may see a disambiguation dialog if multiple apps can handle the web link.

 ```xml
 <intent-filter>